jonthysell/FrameworkDetector/README.md

 ### FrameworkDetector.CLI

-A commandline tool to initialize and run the library to detect a specific process, see Usage above.
+A commandline tool to initialize and run the library to inspect a specific process, see [Usage](#usage) above.

 ## License